 - changes in the size or shape of the breast

 - changes in the shape of the nipple

 - a new lump that does not go away after one full menstrual cycle

 - unintentional weight loss

 Most breast lumps are benign.
-If a person finds a lump in either breast or both, they should try to stay calm and schedule an appointment so that a doctor can look at it.
+If a person finds a lump in either breast or both, they should schedule an appointment with a doctor for a diagnosis.

-Regular breast screening, such as self-breast examinations and mammograms, play a vital role in the early detection of breast cancer.
+Regular breast screening, such as self-breast examinations and mammograms, plays a vital role in the early detection of breast cancer.

-All breasts are different, so what might be normal for one person may not be for another.
-People should try to become familiar with their breasts, so that they can inform their doctor of any changes.
+All breasts are different, so what might be standard for one person may not be for another.
+People should try to become familiar with their breasts so that they can inform their doctor of any changes.